Andrew-Malone/autochecker/README.md

-# PDF Page Number Comparison and Colorization
+# Imposition Page Number Autochecker

 This program takes two PDFs, an imposition and an imposition mock-up, extracts their page numbers, compares them, and then colorizes the pages in the imposition PDF based on whether or not the page numbers match.